DIY Bags and Accessories with Crystals

 Thread 2 blue beads on the left string.

 Pass the right cord through the 2nd bead.
-The first row in the flap is now complete.
+Now, the first row in the flap is complete.

 Thread 3 beads onto the left string.